-Using geochemical meteorite data to understand how the volume of water has changed on Mars over its history, a new study from the Tokyo Institute of Technology reveals that more than half of the initial water inventory was lost during the first 0.4 billion years and that as-yet unidentified reservoirs of water should exist on the planet.
+Using geochemical meteorite data to understand how the volume of water has changed on Mars over its history, a new study from the Tokyo Institute of Technology study suggests that over half of the initial water inventory was lost in the first 0.4 billion years, and that as-yet unidentified water reservoirs likely still exist on the planet.

 Geochemical calculations by researchers at Tokyo Institute of Technology to determine how the water content of Mars has changed over the past 4.5 billion years suggest that more than half of the initial water inventory was lost to space during the first 0.4 billion years and that as-yet unidentified reservoirs of water should exist on the planet.